HL7/davinci-pcde/input/pagecontent/spec.md

 2. At the moment, this IG is quite flexible with how information is encoded.
 Future versions of this IG will likely impose additional expectations, at least for certain types of conditions/therapies, as it becomes more obvious where additional interoperability requirements can result in less manual effort/reduced time in processing transitions in coverage.

 3. The US Core profiles impose terminology expectations that reflect commonly used clinical terminologies.
 These may not always align with commonly used billing codes.
-While billing codes may be sent as well (as additional translations), payers SHALL translate to the appropriate clinical terminology (e.g. NDC or HCPCS drug codes codes to RxNorm) in order to comply with the US Core profiles if an appropriate code exists in the US Core value set.
+While billing codes may be sent as well (as additional translations), payers SHALL translate to the appropriate clinical terminology (e.g. NDC or HCPCS drug codes to RxNorm) in order to comply with the US Core profiles if an appropriate code exists in the US Core value set.

 4. The Coverage Transition document structure is open-ended.
 Additional sections and sub-sections are permitted and additional data elements (including extensions) are permitted as part of the document instance.
-Additional elements should never be used in place of 'standard' elements, but can be sent in addition to provide additional context to systems that understand the additional discrete data.
+Additional elements should never be used in place of 'standard' elements but can be sent in addition to provide additional context to systems that understand the additional discrete data.
 All important information should be reflected in the resource narrative (text) elements and/or in the section.text elements.